Ohio’s Shontel Brown wins first of a trio of House seats up for grabs

 Russo raised more than $823,000 for the special election, less than Carey’s $1 million but enough to run a serious campaign.
 She emphasized her support for the bipartisan infrastructure bill, which Sen. Rob Portman (R) had taken the lead on, and attacked Carey’s role as a lobbyist for an energy company entangled in a corruption scandal that brought down the state House Speaker.

 In the race’s final weeks, Carey ran an ad linking Russo to U.S. House Speaker Nancy Pelosi (D-Calif.) as a “radical” Democrat who’d weaken American and open the borders.
-He also rallied with Vice President Mike Pence, and the NRCC put resources behind that ad, which Democrats took as evidence that the race could be competitive.
+He also rallied with vice president Mike Pence, and the NRCC put resources behind that ad, which Democrats took as evidence that the race could be competitive.
 In an interview, Russo said she was frustrated with Democrats who’d delayed an infrastructure vote until the party’s Build Back Better package could pass, but was also critical of moderates who’d taken a prescription drug-pricing plan and paid family leave out of it.

 “My opponent has been incredibly focused on boogeyman, divisive issues and people are tired of that,” Russo said.
 “They don’t want more of that in Washington.
 They want people who are going there to do real work for their constituents.
 And I have a proven track record of being an elected representative who does that.”